AaltoSciComp/scicomp-docs/help/index.rst

 Aalto `Research Services
 <https://www.aalto.fi/en/service-entities/research-and-innovation-services>`__
 function more as project administrative services rather than close research support.
-However, they provide important information for:
+They provide important help for:

-* Data management plans for funding applications
+* Data management plans for funding applications, other openscience-level data-related questions, and Open Science (contact researchdata@aalto.fi)
 * Legal or ethical advice, making contracts and NDAs.
 * Library services
 * Applying for funding and administering it.

-In many cases, you can chat with Aalto Scientific Computing and we can give some initial practical advice.
+In many cases, you can chat with Aalto Scientific Computing and we can give some initial practical advice and direct you to the right Research Services resources.

 Reach research services by:

 * Contacting service email addresses at the link above
 * Contacting school representatives findable at the link above
+* researchdata@aalto.fi for data-related things